-Who can resist a buttery Parker House dinner roll still warm from the oven?
-Like soft little pillows of bread, Parker House Rolls are most easily recognized by their shape.
+Who can resist a buttery dinner roll still warm from the oven?
+Parker House Rolls, those soft little pillows of freshly baked bread, are most easily recognized by their shape.
 Rounded and folded over onto themselves, they’ll puff up in the oven and become crispy golden brown on the outside, deliciously soft on the inside.
 In our home, there are never any complaints at dinner time when fresh rolls or bread of any kind accompany dinner.
 Dinner rolls seem to make an everyday meal a bit more special.
 The bread is passed back and forth, sometimes tossed through the air or even stolen from a sister’s plate.
 Soft butter and jam will always find their way to the table and the dinner conversation seems to linger a bit longer.
 When I was growing up, my mother would always swaddle the bread in a small piece of linen and then carefully place it in a serving bowl.
 I suppose I do this now for the same reasons she did, to keep the bread warm, and simply because this is how I saw my mother do it, and how she saw her mother do it… it’s tradition.

 I love thumbing through vintage cookbooks and taking a step back in time to rediscover traditions, family recipes, and cooking products that are rich in American history.
 I was instantly smitten with this Reliable Recipes cookbook by the Calumet Baking Powder Company.
 It was written in 1918 and I absolutely love that Calumet Baking Powder still exists today!
 Not only that, but just recently (while hunting for vintage treasures at a local flea market), I found a very old Calumet baking pan that I couldn’t resist adding to my collection.